A universal characterization of standard Borel spaces: Introduction

 Recently, there have been efforts to formulate a \emph{synthetic descriptive set theory}; see Pauly--de~Brecht \cite{PdB}.
 The goal of such a program is to uniformly recover key notions and results from several known versions of descriptive set theory (classical, effective, generalized to other kinds of spaces, e.g., \cite{Sel}) in an abstract manner from the relevant categories of spaces, thereby providing an explanation for the informal analogies between these theories. \Cref{thm:intro-sbor-init} shows that in the boldface, purely Borel context (without any topology), we have a complete answer as to how much categorical structure and axioms are required to fully recover the classical theory in the form of $\!{SBor}$.
 Moreover, the recovery here takes the satisfying form of a universal property uniquely characterizing $\!{SBor}$ among all possible ``models'' of these axioms.

-The Loomis--Sikorski duality $\!{SBor} \cong \sigma\!{Bool}_\sigma^\op$ is part of a family of analogies (see \cite{Isb}, \cite{Hec}, \cite{Cqpol}, \cite[arXiv version]{Cscc}) between descriptive set theory and \emph{pointless topology} or \emph{locale theory} (see \cite{Jstone}, \cite[C1.1--2]{Jeleph}) suggesting that elementary \footnote{i.e., below the projective hierarchy} classical descriptive set theory is in many ways the ``countably presented fragment'' of locale theory.
-Adopting this point of view, one might define a \defn{standard $\kappa$-Borel locale} $X$ to formally mean the same thing as a $\kappa$-presented $\kappa$-complete Boolean algebra $\@B_\kappa(X)$; a \defn{$\kappa$-Borel map} $f : X -> Y$ between such $X, Y$ is a $\kappa$-Boolean homomorphism $f^* : \@B_\kappa(Y) -> \@B_\kappa(X)$.
-Thus, standard $\kappa$-Borel locales are to standard Borel spaces as $\kappa$-(co)presented ($\kappa$-)locales (see \cite{Mad}) are to de~Brecht's \emph{quasi-Polish spaces} (see \cite{deB}, \cite{Hec}). \Cref{thm:intro-kboolk-init} then becomes the literal $\kappa$-ary generalization of \cref{thm:intro-sbor-init}.
-The proof of \cref{thm:intro-kboolk-init} is largely informed by this point of view as well, e.g., to show that $\kappa\!{Bool}_\kappa^\op$ is indeed $\kappa$-complete $\kappa$-extensive (see \cref{thm:kboolk-prod,thm:kboolk-ext}), or the aforementioned result of LaGrange \cite{LaG} which is a $\kappa$-ary version of the Lusin separation theorem playing an analogous role in the proof of $\kappa$-ary Lusin--Suslin (see \cref{rmk:lusin-suslin}).
-However, to keep this paper as concrete as possible, we will not explicitly refer to standard $\kappa$-Borel locales in what follows.
+The Loomis--Sikorski duality $\!{SBor} \cong \sigma\!{Bool}_\sigma^\op$ is part of a family of analogies (see \cite{Isb}, \cite{Hec}, \cite{Cqpol}, \cite[arXiv version]{Cscc}) between descriptive set theory and \emph{pointless topology} or \emph{locale theory} (see \cite{Jstone}, \cite[C1.1--2]{Jeleph}) suggesting that elementary classical descriptive set theory is in many ways the ``countably presented fragment'' of locale theory.
+Adopting this point of view, one can define a \defn{standard $\kappa$-Borel locale} $X$ to formally mean the same thing as a $\kappa$-presented $\kappa$-complete Boolean algebra $\@B_\kappa(X)$; a \defn{$\kappa$-Borel map} $f : X -> Y$ between such $X, Y$ is a $\kappa$-Boolean homomorphism $f^* : \@B_\kappa(Y) -> \@B_\kappa(X)$.
+Thus, standard $\kappa$-Borel locales are to standard Borel spaces as $\kappa$-copresented $\kappa$-locales (see \cite{Mad}) are to de~Brecht's \emph{quasi-Polish spaces} (see \cite{deB}, \cite{Hec}). \Cref{thm:intro-kboolk-init} then becomes the literal $\kappa$-ary generalization of \cref{thm:intro-sbor-init}.
+The proof of \cref{thm:intro-kboolk-init} is largely informed by this point of view as well, e.g., to show that $\kappa\!{Bool}_\kappa^\op$ is indeed $\kappa$-complete $\kappa$-extensive (see \cref{thm:kboolk-prod,thm:kboolk-ext}), or the aforementioned result of Lagrange \cite{Lag} which is a $\kappa$-ary version of the Lusin separation theorem playing an analogous role in the proof of $\kappa$-ary Lusin--Suslin (see \cref{rmk:lusin-suslin}).
+See \cite{Cloc} for a systematic development of these ideas.
+To keep this paper as concrete as possible, we will not explicitly refer to standard $\kappa$-Borel locales in what follows.